Sunday, August 28, 2011

 It's 4 AM on Sunday Aug 28, 2011

-As streets are strewn with fallen leaves
+Streets were strewn with fallen leaves

-Broken off branches adorn the roads
+Broken tree branches lined the roads

-The raging Delaware River is cresting and
+And close by, the raging Delaware River crested and

-poking at the streets on its New Jersey and Pennsylvania borders
+flooded the streets on its New Jersey and Pennsylvania borders

-Although we have not yet gotten out of bed,
+It is early, and we have not yet gotten out of bed,

-Electrical power is gone!
+electrical power is gone!
 Gone!

-No Internet, no lights, no microwave,
+No Internet, no lights, no microwave...

-We leave the house around 10:30 AM
+We got out of bed and left the house around 10:30 AM

 We drive to another area looking for a restaurant that has power.